codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Before you begin**
-* To authenticate through a Git user access token, make sure your token is valid and has the required scopes for GitOps Runtimes
+* To authenticate through a Git Runtime access token, make sure your token is valid and has the required scopes for GitOps Runtimes
 * To use SSH, copy the SSH private key for your Git provider

 **How to**
+1. In the Sync Status column for the Runtime you just installed, click **Complete Installation**.
 1. Do one of the following:
   * If your admin has set up OAuth access, click **Authorize Access to Git Provider**.
 Go to _step 2_.
   * Alternatively, authenticate with an access token from your Git provider.
 Go to _step 3_.
 1. For OAuth2 authorization:
+  > **NOTE**:
-  > If the application is not registered, you get an error.
-Contact your admin for help.
+    If the application is not registered and you get an error, contact your admin for help.
       * Enter your credentials, and select **Sign In**.
       * If required, as for example with two-factor authentication, complete the verification.